wizlab-it/dyspatcher/README.md

 Every message sent or received from the standard command line prompt interface or the client web interface is reflected on the other part.
 Sent messages show from which interface they were sent.
 Direct *Admin-to-Admin* messages are allowed between the two interfaces.

 Only one administrator can be connected via the web client at any time.

+If an *allow list* is set, the **Administrator Public Key fingerprint** has to be listed in the allow list to permit the Administrator to login on the *Web Interface*.
+Please refer to section [Restrictions on users allowed to connect](#restrictions-on-users-allowed-to-connect) for more info about the *allow list*.

 ---